ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 ## The Code Running on the Cortex-M55 Processor

-As described in the introduction, I am running real code on a model of a [Cortex-M55](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55) processor which is interacting with a digital twin.
+As described in the introduction, I am running real code on a model of a [Cortex-M55](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55) processor which is interacting with an external model.

 The [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor is the first Cortex-M that includes an implementation of the [Helium vector extension](https://www.arm.com/technologies/helium).